brson/rust-chamber/README.md

 Chamber creates a controlled environment for fuzzing, attacking, and torturing the compiler.
 It provides a framework for attempting to violate Rust's safety guarantees.

-Enough of such attempts and maybe Rust *can* be trusted as a sandbox.

 # Building